Stovemate

 Future Improvement

-What we could've done if we had more time
+What I could've done if I had more time

 Introducing Remote Control from Stovemate.
 A feature that allows users to remotely heat up their stove with recipe integration, ensuring the range is heated according to instructions, preventing burnt or undercooked foods.